stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 I basically have to shift my thinking into mini-parser mode, and start paying (more) attention to matching `{` and `}` to see what the steps are.

-Which, of course I can do, and is trivial, but it subtly shifts my mind from "semantic mode" to "syntax mode", and then I'll have to shift back.
+Which of course I can do, and is trivial, but it subtly shifts my mind from "semantic mode" to "syntax mode", and then I'll have to shift back.

 Builder call chains work similarly well with wrap-all: